zongyiLyu/zongyiLyu.github.io/_pages/includes/research.md

 **Supervisor: Prof. [Cuiyun Gao(高翠芸)](https://cuiyungao.github.io/)**

-- Propose a unified framework which combines both dual-encoder and cross-encoder of the pretrained model in the task of code retrieval.
+- Propose a unified framework which combines both dual-encoder and cross-encoder of the pre-trained model in the task of code retrieval.
 - Propose an approach of the model distillation for the dual-encoder, which can greatly reduce the inference time of dual-encoder while retaining the most performance.
 - Propose a novel approach for the assistant model selection in the model distillation which can